Bltgn/DF-succubus/fooccubus-prod/readme.txt

 * Install dfhack r3 if you do not have it already (available at : http://www.bay12forums.com/smf/index.php?topic=91166.0)
 * Extract the archive in your DF folder, preserving the folder structure.
 * Overwrite the entity_default file in the optional folder with the one provided to add dwarven sieges (see below).
+* Make sure the temperature feature is activated.
+It should be by default on most versions of DF.
 * Generate a new world and select a succubus civilization to start playing.
 * To uninstall, simply delete the *_fooccubus files from your raws folder.